A once-popular bar with the horse racing crowd has since reinvented itself over the years and now sits around the corner from where it started.

 Considered to be an Omaha landmark, Turf Club managed to survive the closing of the racetrack in 1995.
-At that point the bar started to attract a younger college age crowd.
-After Jimmy passed away in 2006, the building and lot at 60th and Center were sold to developers that tore it down and constructed a gas station, convenience store and car wash.
+At that point, the bar started to attract a younger, college-age crowd.
+After Jimmy passed away in 2006, the building and lot at 60th and Center were sold to developers who tore it down and constructed a gas station, convenience store, and car wash.

-The old bar found new life at its new location just around the corner at 2404 S 60th Street.
+The old bar found new life at its new location just around the corner at 2404 South 60th Street.
 By this time, Jimmy’s wife, Judy, owned the bar.
-The building was a new construction but had a similar layout but lacked its familiar red color with Judy preferring a beige color.
-She did, however, install a red sign with its familiar slanted letters that spelled out the word ‘Turf’.
-She also changed the name to Club Turf which was inspired by its younger clientele.
+The building was new construction but had a similar layout, though it lacked the familiar red color, with Judy preferring beige.
+She did, however, install a red sign with its familiar slanted letters that spelled out the word “Turf.”
+She also changed the name to Club Turf, which was inspired by its younger clientele.

-The sign as well as the lights from the original bar and its oversized 25-cent pool table also served as a nod to its past.
-After the move she said that the new bar was “a mixture of the fold and the new, but it’s still just a neighborhood place.
+The sign, as well as the lights from the original bar and its oversized 25-cent pool table, also served as a nod to its past.
+After the move, she said the new bar was “a mixture of the old and the new, but it’s still just a neighborhood place.
 No keno, no food, just a neighborhood saloon, as my husband used to call it.”

 Interior photos courtesy of Marquell Jackson (left) and Rob Huxhold (right) via Google.

-After Judy passed away in 2011, its name changed back to the Turf Club and a new green and white sign was installed featuring a horseshoe and lucky clover.
-Today, the bar is owned by Ryan McClellan who completed a renovation in 2020.
-He refers to the Turf Club as the “Okayest Bar in Omaha” on its Facebook page.
-It also includes a number of games to keep you entertained from ping pong to pool, darts and keno.
+After Judy passed away in 2011, the name changed back to Turf Club and a new green and white sign was installed featuring a horseshoe and lucky clover.
+Today, the bar is owned by Ryan McClellan, who completed a renovation in 2020.
+It offers a variety of entertainment options including ping pong, pool, darts, and keno, and shows its sense of humor on its Facebook page by referring to itself as the “Okayest Bar in Omaha.”

 Have you been to Turf Club either at its current location or its former spot along Center Street?
 If so, what are some of your favorite memories?
 I’d like to hear what you have to say so please feel free to comment.
 Until next time, keep exploring!